learn-co-curriculum/java-mod-5-database-basics/README.md

 - **SELECT** - retrieve data from the database.

-For example, the following SQL statement will retrieve rows from the `pet` table where the `species` column contains the value "cat":
+For example, the following SQL statement will retrieve all rows from the `pet` table where the `species` column contains the value "cat".
+The `*` means that every column should be displayed for each row retrieved:

 ```sql